 - Have interest in the world, on how it works, and in interacting and problem-solving.

-- Support his participation in group activities.
+- Support their participation in group activities.

 - Encourage cooperating with peers and making friends or engaging in spontaneous play.